 myStudentAid mobile app featuring myFAFSA

-Another way to apply is myFAFSA, which is the FAFSA filing component of the myStudentAid app for mobile devices.
+Another way to apply is through the FAFSA feature of the myStudentAid app for mobile devices.
 Students, parents, and preparers may use it to begin, complete, and/or submit a new or renewal FAFSA.
-See the October 2018 and March 2019 announcements for more information.
+The myStudentAid app is available on the App Store (iOS) or on Google Play (Android).
 Help is available in the app or by calling the FSAIC.

 FAA Access to CPS Online

-Before submitting the data, print the signature page/FAFSA summary for the student (and parent if appropriate) to sign, or have the student fill out and sign a paper FAFSA.
-As noted at the end of Chapter 2, you will need to retain either the signed signature page/summary or signed FAFSA for your records, even if the student doesn’t receive aid or attend your school.
+Before submitting the data, print the signature page/FAFSA summary for the student (and parent if appropriate) to sign, or have the student fill out and sign a paper FAFSA form.
+As noted at the end of Chapter 2, you will need to retain either the signed signature page/summary or signed FAFSA form for your records, even if the student doesn’t receive aid or attend your school.

 Paper (PDF) FAFSA

-Other than these limited numbers of the paper FAFSA, FSA no longer prints or mails aid-related publications, though they are available online for users to download and print.
-See the August 6, 2018, announcement.
+Other than these limited paper FAFSA form options, FSA no longer prints or mails aid-related publications, though they are available online for users to download and print.
+For more information on electronic versions of publications, fact sheets, online tools, and other resources, please go to FinancialAidToolkit.ed.gov/resources and/or StudentAid.gov/ resources.

 FAFSA on the phone

-A student who has received an FSA ID and who the year before had an ISIR with a successful match on Social Security number (SSN), name, and date of birth with the Social Security Administration (SSA) is eligible for a renewal FAFSA.
-When she logs in to the FAFSA, she will be asked if she wants to pre-fill some of the application with data from the prior year.
-By choosing this option, she can review each pre-filled item, update it if it has changed, and provide new information as needed.
-If an aid administrator’s school does not appear on the renewal application, she can use the student’s data release number (DRN) to access the application in FAA Access to CPS Online.
+A student who has received an FSA ID and who the year before had an ISIR with a successful match on Social Security number (SSN), name, and date of birth with the Social Security Administration (SSA) is eligible for a renewal FAFSA form.
+When the student logs in to the electronic FAFSA form, he or she will be asked if he or she wants to pre-fill some of the application with data from the prior year.
+By choosing this option, the student can review each pre-filled item, update it if it has changed, and provide new information as needed.
+If an aid administrator’s school does not appear on the renewal application, he or she can use the student’s data release number (DRN) to access the application in FAA Access to CPS Online.

-In October–November 2019, students with a valid email address in the CPS who submitted a FAFSA for 2019–2020 and had not yet done so for 2020–2021 received an email encouraging them to complete the new application early.
-In February 2020, renewal-eligible students who still had not submitted a 2020–2021 FAFSA received a renewal reminder.
-For more information see the announcements of October 15, 2019, and February 10, 2020, which also give samples of text that was sent to students to encourage them to submit a FAFSA and use the IRS DRT.
+In October–November 2020, students with a valid email address in the CPS who submitted FAFSA information for 2020-2021 and had not yet done so for 2021–2022 received an email encouraging them to complete the new application early.
+For more information see the October 22, 2020 electronic announcement.
+In addition, in January-February 2021, renewal eligible students who still have not submitted 2021–2022 FAFSA information will receive a renewal reminder as in previous years.

-Because students from Palau, the Marshall Islands, and Micronesia, known collectively as the Freely Associated States, are not eligible for an FSA ID (for lack of an SSN), they can’t pre-fill data in the online FAFSA.
+Because students from Palau, the Marshall Islands, and Micronesia, known collectively as the Freely Associated States, are not eligible for an FSA ID (for lack of an SSN), they cannot pre-fill data in the online FAFSA form.
 But an FAA can use FAA Access to CPS Online to enter renewal applications for these students if they meet the renewal application eligibility requirements.

 FAFSA filers under the age of 13